cjphs/CellularAutomata/README.md

 # Automaton
 *The millionth billionth cellular automata project on Github!*

 Automaton is a simple program for processing & visualizing rules of cellular automata (CA) in a 100x100 grid.
+The grid represents a CA's state at a particular instance of time.
+Each cell within the grid follows an update rule to determine what happens in the next state, usually depending on the state of its neighboring cells.
+For instance, if a "dead" cell is neighbored by two "alive" cells, the dead cell may become alive as though it were the offspring of the two alive cells.
+In some cases, this leads to very interesting behaviours.

 <p align="center">
   <img src=".assets/ca0.png" width="35%" height="35%">
 </p>